How professional relationships work

 The point is: if we can’t regulate our nervous system, we’ll just act like apes essentially.
 And I’ll be operating from a really primal state of fight, flight, or freeze.
 Which is less than ideal in the workplace.

 So when stress is up, we need to manage it to stay on top of it.
 And if things do break down, we need to be able to pause, go away, compose ourselves and come back with a level head later.

-How can you communicate your needs clearly in a professional relationship?
+How can you communicate your needs clearly in the workplace?

 As an example, I could say to you “Tom, you need to be better at preparing me before we sit down for an interview”.
 Or I could say “Tom, I work really well if I have a day or two beforehand to reflect on the questions.”

 It feels better because I’m not telling you how to do your job, but you’re now much clearer on my specific need.
 I don’t need you to do more prep necessarily (although some would be nice).
 I need time to reflect on the questions.
 And there’s many ways to meet that need potentially.

 What’s the hardest thing about building and maintaining relationships at work?

 AV: Relationships seem to have become much more strained during remote and hybrid working.
 I’m anonymising the client and any information that could identify them but I’ve worked with someone who was onboarded during COVID, and later let go.

 There wasn’t any one singular reason that contributed to the decision.
 But a lot could be traced back to not being able to build proper relationships with people.
 Because that’s where their strength is, in front of people, in the office.
 People really like them, they’re approachable, caring, helpful, and really good at their job.
 But given the physical barrier, on this occasion it didn’t work out.
 The consequences of which, for good or bad, are life changing.

 So I think one thing we need to consider when we talk about professional relationships today, is that making an effort in person is a big deal.
 And by that I mean: it’s not just a nice to have, it’s essential for people to feel a sense of trust.